ylhyra/ylhyra_content/not_data/content/explanations/Cases/List_of_noun_declension_patterns.md

 *bróðir, systir, faðir, móðir, dóttir

-These words also do not cleanly fit into any pattern and must be studied seperately:
+These words also do not cleanly fit into any pattern and must be studied separately:

 *vetur
 *maður